-A detailed view of Table 5. showed that there were strong agreement among beneficiaries of Mundyanum watershed in ranking the capital assets possessed by them.
+A detailed view of Table 5. shows that there was a strong agreement among beneficiaries of Mundyanum watershed in ranking the capital assets possessed by them.
 The sequence obtained in decreasing order was human capital (4.18), followed by physical capital (3.48), financial capital (3.26), social capital (2.58) and natural capital (1.50).
-Hence, it was statistically confirmed that human capital is major dimension contributing towards livelihood security in Mundyanum.
-This is the true reflection of Kerala state, as human capital assets are at increasing trend with respect to education, health seeking behaviour, mass media exposure etc. due to high literacy status of state, in relation to other assets.
-Natural assets are at declining rate due to modernisation and urbanisation which are viewed as indicators of development of state.
-These findings were in line with results obtained by Saini et al. (2014) and contradiction to those of Sundaran (2012).
+Hence, it was statistically confirmed that human capital is a major dimension contributing towards livelihood security in Mundyanum.
+This is the true reflection of Kerala state, as human capital assets show an increasing trend with respect to education, health seeking behaviour, mass media exposure etc. due to high literacy status in this state, in relation to other assets.
+Natural assets are at declining rate due to modernisation and urbanisation, which are viewed as indicators of development of Kerala.
+These findings are in line with results obtained by Saini et al. (2014) but contradict those of Sundaran (2012).

 Table 6.
 Kendall’s coefficient of concordance test for capital assets of livelihood security index of beneficiaries in Allanchery padam-Kallan thodu watershed